cmu-csd-phd/csd-blog/website/content/2025/suffix-decoding.md

 Acceptance rates remain largely unaffected by corpus size, suggesting that speculation quality degrades gracefully even with limited reference data.

-![Speedup vs tree size](speedup-vs-tree-size.png) *Figure X - Speedup (left) and acceptance rate (right) vs global suffix tree size for Magicoder and Wildchat*
+![Speedup vs tree size](speedup-vs-tree-size.png) *Figure 10 - Speedup (left) and acceptance rate (right) vs global suffix tree size for Magicoder and Wildchat*

 ### Online Adaptation to Input Distribution Shifts

 To test adaptability, we evaluated SuffixDecoding trained on WildChat outputs and deployed on SpiderSQL queries—representing a substantial distributional shift.
 Despite the mismatch, SuffixDecoding retained **1.5× speedup** and adapted rapidly.
 After ingesting 500 SpiderSQL responses into the suffix tree, it matched the performance of a model trained offline on SpiderSQL.

-![The online adaptation performance of Suffix Decoding](online-adaptation.png) *Figure X - The performance of SuffixDecoding under input distribution shift.
+![The online adaptation performance of Suffix Decoding](online-adaptation.png) *Figure 11 - The performance of SuffixDecoding under input distribution shift.
 SuffixDecoding was trained on outputs from WildChat, while being evaluated on SpiderSQL.
 X axis: the number of SpiderSQL inputs, which are added to the global suffix tree after they are processed.
 Red line: the performance of SuffixDecoding if trained on 500 output examples from only SpiderSQL offline*

 ## Why It Matters